 I chose not to linger there.

 Yet, I could not avoid more of the strangely familiar.
 Not sure why, but I turned right at the corner – away from the shopping center and toward St. Michael’s and All Angels Church.
 This destination held its own mixed, messy bag of memories, but it lured me with a gravitas I could not explain.
-The last time I was there was 2014, for my father’s funeral and before that, 2012, for my mother’s memorial following her long illness.
-I also was married there in the sanctuary and attended elementary school at St. Michael’s School, where I always dreaded that excruciating President’s physical fitness test.
+The last time I was there was 2014, for my father’s funeral and before that, 2012, for my mother’s memorial following her protracted illness.
+I also was married there in the sanctuary and attended elementary school at St. Michael’s School, where I always dreaded that excruciating President’s Physical Fitness Test.
 Though my parents did not ever attend services there regularly or address spiritual matters much at all, it was our “church of record.”

-How I remembered trying to find ways of belonging there.
+How I remembered trying to find a way to belong there.
 I offered to help Mrs. Dienes, our neighbor when I was about 16, teach kindergarten Sunday School.
 I borrowed my parents’ powder-blue Mercury Monarch with the white interior to get there by 9:00 a.m.
 I sang in the choir for Paul Thomas, who always scared me a little, and I attended the youth group led by Kyle Rote, Jr., the super-cute soccer star on the Dallas Tornado.
 Alas, despite all my valiant attempts, I never felt like I fit in there – as if I were missing that essential piece that made me worthy of the Episcopal whole.

 I closed my eyes and thanked Source and the Universe for this miraculous journey and others to come.
 These are the moments that amplify our being beyond all comprehension.